trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 4. Enter the filter to be applied when running the On/Off commands.
 If no filter is specified, "all available motion detection features" will be enabled or disabled when these commands are run.
 Leave blank for starters.
 ![OnOffFilter](zDriverPref2.png)

 5. Enter the filter to exclude features you don't use and those your camera does not have.
 Its important to filter features you have but don't use to prevent the driver from changing its state when switching "all available".
 If you leave this filter blank and Save Preferences, the driver tries to get status for all supported features from your camera.
-If the URL Path to a feature on your camera is "not found", a benign error is logged and the feature state set to "NA", same as entering the filter here does, without the lookup and resulting error. **For starters**, leave this filter empty and let the driver see what it can find.
-Then come back and filter those you don't use, and those it didn't find so next time you save, it doesn't go through the trouble.
-Check the logs after you save.
+If the URL Path to a feature on your camera is "not found", a benign error is logged and the feature state set to "NA", same as entering the filter here does, without the lookup and resulting error. ***For starters, leave this filter empty and let the driver see what it can find.
+Then come back and filter those you don't use, and those it didn't find so next time you save, it doesn't go through the trouble.*** Check the logs after you save.
 ![ExcludeFilter](zDriverPref3.png)
 6. Operations Note: The On/Off and Enable/Disable commands perform the same function.
 The only difference is that On/Off uses a pre-defined filter in Preference Settings and Enable/Disable uses a variable filter that you supply at run time.
 The On/Off command allows integration with HSM.
 Without it, you could not arm your cameras when arming your other security sensors.
 7. Operations Note: Alarm Input Handling is not included when enabling/disabling "all available" since it is not a motion detection feature and serves a different purpose.